 - 1. Turn on the projector.

 - 2. Set the image source to HDMI.

+- 3. Project a 3D image.

-- 3. Slide the power switch on the 3D glasses to the On position.
+- 4. Slide the power switch on the 3D glasses to the On position.

-4. Move the glasses within 10 feet (3 m) of the projector, then hold down the Pairing button on the glasses for at least three seconds.
+5. Move the glasses within 10 feet (3 m) of the projector, then hold down the Pairing button on the glasses for at least three seconds.

 The status light on the glasses flashes green and red.
-If pairing is successful, the light turns green for ten seconds and then turns off.
+If pairing is successful, the light turns green for 10 seconds and then turns off.